What Matters To Health Care Voters: 5 Voices From New Hampshire

 "When I woke up, they told me that another hour, too, and I wouldn't have survived," she recalls.

-Receiving care for this coma in Canada offered Morrison a chance to compare that country's approach to her care in the U.S. In Canada, everybody gets basic coverage under a government-provided system.
+Receiving care for this coma in Canada offered Morrison a chance to compare that country's approach to her care in the United States.
+In Canada, everybody gets basic coverage under a government-provided system.
 People have the option of buying more coverage on the private market.

 The comparison reflects one of the biggest divides among the Democratic presidential candidates: What should the health care system look like?